Investors prepare for more U.S. stock swings as states reopen

 “Yes, there’s going to be a strong growth rate from the bottom, but the place we’re getting back to is going to be subpar for a while,” Lafferty said.
 “Are stocks priced for subpar growth?
 I think they aren’t.”

-Reporting by April Joyner; Editing by Ira Iosebashvili and Cynthia Osterman
+Reporting by April Joyner; Editing by Ira Iosebashvili and Cynthia Osterman and David Gregorio